wazuh/wazuh-documentation/source/user-manual/ruleset/getting-started.rst

 Resources
 ^^^^^^^^^
-* Visit our repository to view the rules in detail at `GitHub Wazuh Ruleset <https://github.com/wazuh/wazuh/ruleset>`_
+* Visit our repository to view the rules in detail at `GitHub Wazuh <https://github.com/wazuh/wazuh/ruleset>`_
 * Find a complete description of the available rules at `Wazuh Ruleset Summary <http://www.wazuh.com/resources/Wazuh_Ruleset.pdf>`_